Kara Walker: Other projects

 For the season 1998/1999 in the Vienna State Opera, Walker designed a large-scale picture (176 m^{2}) as part of the exhibition series "Safety Curtain," conceived by museum in progress.

-In 2009, Walker curated volume 11 of Merge Records', Score!.
+In 2009, she curated volume 11 of Merge Records', Score!.
 Invited by fellow artist Mark Bradford in 2010 to develop a set of free lesson plans for K-12 teachers at the J. Paul Getty Museum, Walker offered a lesson that had students collaborating on a story by exchanging text messages.